Lek-Sanaphone/leklek-website/docs/tech-courses/aws-courses/AWS-Certified-Cloud-Practitioner-CLF-CO2.md

 ### Compute Optimizer

-* Uses ML and CloudWatch metrics to recommend better resource configurations (EC2, EBS, Lambda, Auto Scaling) for cost savings and performance.
+* Uses ML and CloudWatch metrics to delivers recommendations for better resource configurations.
+For (**EC2, EBS, Lambda, Auto Scaling**), cost savings and performance.

 ### Billing and Costing Tools